alankent/OrdinaryCartoonMaker/README.md

 I create a new Unity project per location as when I included everything in one project, Unity slowed down too much (I have big location assets, like complete city scenes, from the Unity asset store).
 So to create one episode I generate a series of shot video clip files in multiple Unity projects.
+Each location project has a Unity scene per episode, if that location appears in that episode.

-In each location project I create a `Assets/_LOCAL` directory under which I put my own files related to that location to keep them separated from assets I import from the asset store or similar.
-(I only need to back up the `_LOCAL` directory.)
+In each location project I create a `Assets/_LOCAL` directory under which I put my own files related to that location to keep them separated from assets I import from the asset store etc. (I only need to back up the `_LOCAL` directory.)
 I also have a shared `Assets/_SHARED` package that contains assets I use across multiple location projects, such as character models, animation clips, and general C# scripts.
-(This tool started its life there.)

 Each shot typically creates a single video file of a few seconds long.
 I then use video editing software to join the different video clip files.